navinkumarboddu/qgss-2026/FAQ.md

 At the end of the event you'll complete a form to claim your badge.
 Provide your full name and the **IBM Cloud IAM ID** linked to the account you used during QGSS (the form includes instructions for finding your IAM ID).
 This is how your badge is matched even if the account email differs from your event-registration email.

 **Is there attendance?**
-There is no manual attendance.
 You can watch sessions either live or recorded.
 The 80% watch requirement is calculated by the platform (based on how much of each video you have watched).

 **How much time should I plan for?**
 Plan for a minimum of **35 hours** across the full Summer School; **45 hours** is recommended to allow time for discussion and collaboration with other students.
 The program is self-paced apart from the final lab submission deadline.